SnowEx/snowexsql/README.rst

 There is a whole host of resources for users in the documentation.
 It has been setup for you to preview in your browser.

+In there you will find:

+* Examples of database use
+* Database structure
+* API to the python package snowxsql
+* Links to other resources
+* Notes about the data uploaded
+* Info on populating the database
+* And more!

 To see the documentation in your browser: